-- Was a needs assessment completed? - Are there similar needs identified in other Agencies? - Were functional requirements identified and clearly documented by functional and subject matter experts?
-Were these prioritized or categorized as required and nice-tohave?

-- Were the processes or services managed within the solution analyzed in their as-is state versus to-be state? - Were technical requirements identified and clearly documented by qualified experts? - Were policies, regulations and laws evaluated in the way these could introduce nonnegotiable requirements?
-Does the solution comply with all applicable local, state, and federal laws?
-For example, does the solution comply with Law 229-2003 and/or Section 508 of the Rehabilitation Act to guarantee information use and access? - Does the proposal include the complete lifecycle of the solution: analysis, design, development, testing, deployment, support and change/release management?
+- Was a needs assessment completed? - Are there similar needs identified in other Agencies? - Were functional requirements identified and clearly documented by functional and subject matter experts? - o Were these requirements prioritized or categorized as required and nice-to-have? - Were the processes or services managed within the solution analyzed in their as-is state versus to-be state? - Were technical requirements identified and clearly documented by qualified experts? - Were policies, regulations and laws evaluated in the way these could introduce non-negotiable requirements? - o Does the solution comply with all applicable local, state, and federal laws? - o For example, does the solution comply with Act 229-2003 and/or Section 508 of the Rehabilitation Act to guarantee information use and access? - Does the proposal include the complete lifecycle of the solution: analysis, design, development, testing, deployment, support, and change/release management?